adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Is that the one by the gopher stump, or…"

-"I shall show you the way," said Dorothy; "Wait a min- ute till I run in the house and get my sunbonnet."
+"I shall show you the way," said Dorothy; "Wait a minute till I run in the house and get my sunbonnet."

 The shaggy man waited.
 He had an oat-straw in his mouth, which he chewed slowly.
 There was an apple-tree beside the house.
-The shaggy man thought the apples

-tasted better than the oat-straw, so he walked over to get some.
+The shaggy man thought the apples tasted better than the oat-straw, so he walked over to get some.
 A little black dog with bright brown eyes ran madly toward the shaggy man.
 The little dog barked; but he grabbed the dog by the neck and put it in his big pocket along with the apples.
 The little dog’s name was Toto.

 Pretty soon Dorothy came out of the house with her sunbonnet,

 "Come on, Shaggy Man.
-I’ll show you the road to But- terfield."
+I’ll show you the road to Butterfield."

 She climbed the fence and he followed her.
 He was walking slowly and stumbling over the little hillocks in the pasture.

 "You’re clumsy!" said the little girl.
 "Are your feet tired?"
 "No, miss; it’s my whiskers.
-They tire very easily this
+They tire very easily this warm weather.

-warm weather.
 I like snow; and you?"

 "Of course not, Shaggy Man," replied Dorothy.
 "Snow in August will spoil the corn and the oats and the wheat; and then Uncle Henry won’t have any crops."